pvcraven/2017_web_security/source/final/ashtyne/index.rst

 cost per megabyte, but not many people were interested so Hevery and Abrons decided to make AngularJS an open-source library [Wiki]_.

-Google supported AngularJS from the start because Hevery worked there.It is continuously updated and maintained by Google and a community of individuals and corporations.
+Google supported AngularJS from the start because Hevery worked there.
+It is continuously updated and maintained by Google and a community of individuals and corporations.
 Version 1.0 of AngularJS was released in 2012 and by Version 1.2, AngularJS did not support Internet Explorer versions 6 or 7.
 When AngularJS